abbas0703/Three-Level-Security/README.md

   ```
 6. Access the application at http://localhost:8080.

-###Usage
+### Usage

--**Registration**: Visit /register to create a new account.
+- **Registration**: Visit /register to create a new account.
 Enter your desired username, password, and the CAPTCHA code displayed.

--**Login**: Visit /login to log into your account.
+- **Login**: Visit /login to log into your account.
 After entering your username, password, and CAPTCHA code, an email notification will be sent to your registered email address upon successful login.

--**Main Page**: After logging in, you will be redirected to the main page, where you can see a welcome message.
+- **Main Page**: After logging in, you will be redirected to the main page, where you can see a welcome message.

-##Output:
+## Output:

 ![Screenshot 2024-08-21 230837](https://github.com/user-attachments/assets/22e40461-807a-4e98-a69e-a9999dd38ec3)